sutta » mn » Majjhima Nikāya 91

 “Evaṁ, bho”ti kho so māṇavako brahmāyussa brāhmaṇassa paṭissutvā yena bhagavā tenupasaṅkami; upasaṅkamitvā bhagavatā saddhiṁ sammodi.

-“Yes, sir,” that student replied.
+“Yes, sir,” that young student replied.
 He did as he was asked, and the Buddha said,

 Sammodanīyaṁ kathaṁ sāraṇīyaṁ vītisāretvā ekamantaṁ aṭṭhāsi.
 Ekamantaṁ ṭhito kho so māṇavako bhagavantaṁ etadavoca: